Skip Navigation

 For University Faculty & Staff

-If you’d like to integrate the DefaultVeg Student Ambassador Program with your school’s internship program, service learning, or community service requirements, please contact Kenzie at [email protected].
+If you’d like to integrate the DefaultVeg Program with your school’s internship program, service learning, or community service requirements, please contact Kenzie at [email protected].

-If you’re a professor interested in incorporating our Service Learning Module into your course curriculum, please contact Kenzie at [email protected].
-Developed by faculty at the University of San Diego Center for Food Systems Transformation, this module is be available and updated frequently.
-The curriculum is focused on supporting students to enhance their research and critical thinking skills by exploring behavioral science and our food systems.
+If you’re a professor interested in incorporating our Service Learning Curriculum Module into your course curriculum, please contact Kenzie at [email protected].
+Developed by faculty at the University of San Diego Center for Food Systems Transformation, this module is available and updated frequently.
+The curriculum focuses on supporting students in enhancing their research and critical thinking skills by exploring behavioral science and our food systems.